margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 ## A Long Road ##
 There's a long road ahead
-It's uncertain where it's heading
+The road goes on and on into the horizon with yellow lines down the middle It's uncertain where it's heading
 I set my head straight with a vision
 I hope to move through with love and hope